 Mental Health Court (MHC)

-The applicant must be a resident of Chester County and be diagnosed with a serious & persistent mental illness as defined by the DSM V (i.e. schizophrenia, bi-polar, major depression, borderline personality disorder).
-The client must be charged with either a misdemeanor or felony offense in Chester County and they must voluntarily agree to comply with program requirements.
+The applicant must be a resident of Chester County and be diagnosed with a Serious & Persistent Mental Illness as defined by the DSM V (I.e., schizophrenia, Bi-Polar, Major Depression, Borderline personality disorder).
+The applicant must be charged with a misdemeanor or felony offense in Chester County, and they must voluntarily agree to comply with program requirements.

-The client or a person acting on behalf of the client must make application to the program (see below).
-An assessment will be scheduled and completed with the client by the MHC assessor.
-The assessor determines clinical eligibility.
-If clinically eligible, the District Attorney’s Office will then determine if the client meets legal eligibility.
-Provided clinical and legal eligibility are met, the client, with advice of their attorney, must voluntarily agree to participate in the program.
+The client, or a person acting on behalf of the client, must make application to the program (See application link above).
+An assessment will be scheduled and completed with the applicant by the MHC assessor.
+The assessor will determine if the applicant meets clinical eligibility.
+If clinically eligible, the District Attorney’s Office will determine legal eligibility.
+Provided both eligibility standards are met, the applicant, with advice from their attorney, must voluntarily agree to participate in the program.

 Mental Health has two supervision tracks: pretrial diversion or post-conviction.
 In general, the pretrial diversion track is generally 1-2 years in length, whereas the post-conviction track is generally 2-3 years in length.